rohan843/cybersecurity-notes/README.md

 Some common elements of security audits are:

-1. Establishing the scope and goals of the audit.
+1. **Establishing the scope and goals of the audit**: **Scope** refers to the specific criteria of an internal security audit.
+Organizations need to identify people, assets, policies, procedures and technologies that might impact an organization's security posture.
 2. Conducting a risk assessment of the organization's assets.
 3. Completing a controls assessment.
 4. Assessing compliance.